ExpressVPN Review – Summary

 ExpressVPN's performance was stellar in terms of speed, privacy, features, streaming, and geo-unblocking.
 Lightway, ExpressVPN's WireGuard patched variation, was one of my favorite features as it feels ultra-fast.
 The only downside is the high price tag.
 I would love to see the Lightway source code open-sourced sooner than later though.

 Grade – 9.5/10

-For the past month, I had the opportunity to use and evaluate one of the best VPN providers out there, ExpressVPN.
-ExpressVPN is the best VPN I have used so far in my life to give you an idea of how this experience went.
+For the past month, I have had the opportunity to use and evaluate one of the best VPN providers, ExpressVPN.
+ExpressVPN is the best VPN I have used to give you an idea of how this experience went.
 I will start by discussing some key features and VPN protocol support.
 The rest of this review is organized as follows:

 - ExpressVPN Features